 Following some of the House Dinners on Wednesdays at 7:15pm, House Professor Steve Jackson hosts informal conversation hour in his apartment (G70).
 On these occasions, a special guest from around campus/ around the world is invited to share a conversation on a topic of their choice.
 These conversation are open to the public and allow students to explore different fields and passions.
-Find out who our next speaker is by following our Facebook page, or ad in The Cornell Daily Sun!
+Find out who our next speaker is by signing up to receive our weekly Keeton Courier, or by our ad in The Cornell Daily Sun!

 This year's speakers will include:

 John Rickford, J.E.
 Wallace Sterling Professor of Linguistics and Humanities, Stanford University and A.D.
 White Professor-at-Large, Cornell University; "Setbacks, Screw-ups, and Failures"